This topic provides information about resolving issues that can occur when you configure SAML authentication.

 The IdP does not recognize the authentication request received.

-For example, the Tableau Online entity ID may be incorrect.
+For example, the Tableau Cloud entity ID may be incorrect.
 This can occur if SAML configuration settings on the Authentication page have become corrupted or inadvertently changed.

 To resolve the issue, repeat Steps 3–4 of the SAML configuration: